blorbb/leptos-mview/README.md

 Note that you will usually need to add a `*` before the data you are using.
 If you forget that, rust-analyser will tell you to dereference here: `*{monkeys}`.
 This is obviously invalid - put it inside the braces.
 (If anyone knows how to fix this, feel free to contribute!)

 Summary from the previous section on values in case you missed it: children can be literal strings (not bools or numbers!), blocks with Rust code inside (`{*monkeys}`), or the closure shorthand `[number() + 1]`.

+Children with closures are also supported on slots, add a field `children: Callback<T, View>` to use it (`T` is whatever type you want).

 ## Extra details